Husseini97/curlImport/README.md

         return "Here is the body extracted "
 }
 ```
-2- A Test class that holds the URL, Method, and Headers extracted from the curl in this format
+2-Test class that holds the URL, Method, and Headers extracted from the curl in this format
 ```
 public class ExampleTest
 {